tetracorp/k240/docs/_posts/2014-03-14-largest-colony.md

 your Resiblocks, but everything else goes offline... including Life Support.

 ### In summary

 2,700 is the largest colony you can safely build, assuming you spend a lot on power blueprints.
-That raises to 3,800 if you ignore Medical Centres, but your colony will lose all that population if there's a virus outbreak.
+That raises to 3,800 if you ignore Medical Centres, but your colony will lose all that population once there's a virus outbreak.
 Finally, you can push the population up to 6,600 if you're willing to endure security alerts, but you're doomed as soon as someone steals your Power Amplifier tech.